• Home

 While my kids are busy dipping their nuggets in honey mustard sauce, my husband and I usually dice them up and toss them over a quick and easy salad.

-So there you have it – my panko crusted chicken nuggets or tenders or fingers or goujons.
+So there you have it - my panko crusted crispy chicken goujons, or chicken nuggests, or tenders or fingers or strips.

 Whatever you call them, I hope you enjoy them as much as my kids do.
 With honey mustard sauce, they’re finger licking good.